Top Photo: Neal Alfano & Miles Partnership | Above Red Fox Inn Photo: Mason Thibo

 Photo: Muz and Rose by Olivia McLaughlin

 Founded in 1758 and Loudoun County’s seat, Leesburg is a picturesque little burg with an atmospheric downtown bustling with restaurants, cafés, breweries, boutiques and chic home décor and art stores.
 One such store, Muz and Rose, was founded by Elyse Smith, a former butcher, in 2019, to support local and sustainable designers and brands.
 Smith went from cleaving meat to selling everything from clothing and jewelry to bath and body apothecary products.
+We also love Dolce & Ciabiatta, an incredible bakery.
+Learn more about founder and chef Godfrey McKenzie and his authentic old world artisan methods in our story.
+You may even want to try the delicious Chocolate Cookie Crinkle Recipe that he shared with us.

 Where to Shop in Leesburg?